rafasousa/backend-code-challenge/README.md

 * The input format of distance should have the format `A B X`, where *0 < X <= 100000*.
 Wrong format or data should return an error;
 * If a distance point already exists, should be replaced with the new value;
 * The cost API should validate the given points and weight, where *0 < wheight <= 50*.
-If no path was found between *origin*  and *destination*, and error should be returned;
+If no path was found between *origin*  and *destination*, an error should be returned;
-* The solution should be implemented in Ruby.
+* The solution should be implemented in Ruby or Elixir.
 You could use the frameworks that you're most used to.
 * Both APIs will receive a large amount of requests: choose the design and technology wisely;

 ## Submission